 Location: 315 Thurmond Post Office Road in Thurmond

-Despite a slight drizzle outside, the tasting room at Raffaldini Vineyards was already buzzing with guests when I arrived just after opening on a weekday.
+Despite a slight drizzle outside, the tasting room at Raffaldini Vineyards was already buzzing with guests just after opening on a weekday.
 With its scenic views and expertly crafted wines, it’s no wonder why this Italian-style winery is one of the most popular wineries in the Yadkin Valley–and, indeed, in North Carolina.

 Situated on the hill above a 40-acre vineyard, the stone-covered Raffaldini Vineyards villa could easily be mistaken for any property in Tuscany.
 Its aesthetics not only make for a lovely environment for a morning of wine tasting but also echo the Raffaldini family’s Italian heritage.
 The family can trace its roots back over 600 years in northern Italy — a history that informs much of what they do today.